 Erika Eleniak, who would later be known as Shauni in Baywatch, in the role of Elliott's classmate on whom he has a crush.
-Also a case of Dawson Casting - a 13 year old girl playing a classmate of a 10 year old boy?!
-Yeah, right!
+Also a mild case of Dawson Casting - a 13-year-old girl playing 10-year-old boy's classmate?
+Pretty sneaky work there...

-Special Effect Failure: The red light on a rail in the opening sequence.
-Its replacement is about the only thing you won't hear people complain about in the re-release.
+The red light on a rail in the opening sequence.
+Its replacement is about the only thing in the 20th Anniversary Edition that never seems to raise any complaints from its critics.

-A mild example on the blu-ray The movie looks great but in some wide shots, like when Elliot introduces E.T. to Michael, you can tell it's a guy in a costume.
+A mild example on the blu-ray.
+The movie looks great, but in some wide shots (such as when Elliot introduces E.T. to Michael) you can tell it's a guy in a costume.
 It's apparent because in the next shot it's the expressive E.T. puppet, and the costume has a mask with a blank stare.